Gorium/Gorium/README.md

 ## 🛠 Skills & Technologies

-I've used a large array of languages && tools:
+I've used a large [] of languages && tools:

 ### Programming Languages